Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Robust Estimation of the Tail Index through the ERM by minimizing the Density Power Divergence

-As the influence function gives us the indication of asymptotic bias under contamination, this measure will reflect the maximum possible values of the bias that a estimator can have under infinitesimal contamination.
-So, lower the values of $s(T_\alpha, \underline{\mathbf{G}})$ larger the stability of the estimator $T_\alpha$ with respect to contamination implying more robustness.
-In case of the proposed MDPDE of $\gamma$, we can derive the form of the gross-error sensitivity under contamination in only $Y_{j_0}$ as
+As the influence function gives us the indication of asymptotic bias under contamination, this measure will reflect the maximum possible value of the bias that a estimator may concede under infinitesimal contamination.
+Thus, smaller the value of $s(T_\alpha, \underline{\mathbf{G}})$, higher the stability of the estimator $T_\alpha$ with respect to contamination, implying greater robustness.
+In case of the proposed MDPDE of $\gamma$, the form of the gross-error sensitivity under contamination only in $Y_{j_0}$ is given by

-Figure \ref{FIG:Fixed-sample-Sensitivity} shows the values of this sensitivity measure $s_{j_0} (T_\alpha, \underline{\mathbf{F}})$ over the tuning parameters $k$ and $\alpha$ for different types of tails with contamination direction $j_0=k/2$ and $j_0=k/5$.
-Clearly the sensitivity measure $s_{j_0} (T_\alpha, \underline{\mathbf{F}})$ decreases as both the tuning parameter $\alpha$ and the number $k$ of extreme observation to be used increases; it is in fact tends to infinity as $\alpha, k \rightarrow 0.$ Further, the rate of change in the values of $s_{j_0} (T_\alpha, \underline{\mathbf{F}})$ with respect to $k$ is more in case of positive $\gamma$ (Pareto-Type tail) compared to the case of negative $\gamma$ (Weibull-type tail) and the case with $\gamma=0$ (Gumbel type tail) has values in between them.
-On the other hand, the dependence of the sensitivity measure on $\alpha$ is more strict for the Weibull-Type tails compared to the Pareto-type tails.
+Figure \ref{FIG:Fixed-sample-Sensitivity} shows the values of this sensitivity measure $s_{j_0} (T_\alpha, \underline{\mathbf{F}})$ over the tuning parameters $k$ and $\alpha$ for different types of tail with contamination direction $j_0=k/2$ and $j_0=k/5$.
+Clearly the sensitivity measure $s_{j_0} (T_\alpha, \underline{\mathbf{F}})$ decreases as both the tuning parameter $\alpha$ and the number $k$ of extreme observations used increases; it in fact tends to infinity as $\alpha, k \rightarrow 0.$ Further, the rate of change in the values of $s_{j_0} (T_\alpha, \underline{\mathbf{F}})$ with respect to $k$ is more in case of positive $\gamma$ (Pareto-type tail) compared to the case of negative $\gamma$ (Weibull-type tail) and the case with $\gamma=0$ (Gumbel type tail) has values in between these two.
+On the other hand, the dependency of the sensitivity measure on $\alpha$ is more strict for the Weibull-Type tails compared to the Pareto-type tails.
 However, in all the cases, the choice $\alpha \geq 0.3$ and $k \geq 100$ gives quite small values of $s_{j_0} (T_\alpha, \underline{\mathbf{F}})$ implying strong robustness properties of the corresponding MDPDEs.
 With respect to the contamination direction $j_0$, there is not much of a difference in the nature of sensitivity over the tuning parameter $\alpha$ and $k$; only its value increases slightly with $j_0$.
-The sensitivity for contamination in more than one or in all the observations can be obtained similarly; it is seen to have exactly the same behavior as the case of contamination in one direction and hence those details are not presented here for brevity.
+The sensitivity for contamination in more than one or in all the observations can be obtained similarly; it has been seen to have exactly the same behavior as the case of contamination in one direction and hence those details are not presented here for brevity.